Rick's Daily Tips

 Luckily, this is very easy to do.
 Instead of simply pressing the “Delete” key, press the Shift+Delete key combination instead.

-Pressing Shift+Delete will completely (and immediately) remove a potentially dangerous file from your system instead of placing it into the Recycle Bin where it could spring to life at a later time and wreak all kinds of havoc with your system.
+Pressing Shift+Delete will immediately remove a potentially dangerous file from your system instead of placing it into the Recycle Bin where it could possibly spring to life at a later time and wreak all kinds of havoc with your system.

 And there’s another option as well…